Mihir-Null/MissMinutes/readme.md

 pip install -r requirements.txt
 ```

+> **Warning**: Use Gradio version 5.13.0 and above as there is a bug in the chat interface for versions below 5.13.0.

-3. Configure OAuth2 credentials:
+1. Configure OAuth2 credentials:
    - Visit [TickTick Developer Portal](https://developer.ticktick.com/manage)
    - Create a new app by clicking "New App"
    - Add `http://localhost:8080/callback` as OAuth redirect URL
    - Save your Client ID and Client Secret

-4. Create a `.env` file in the project root:
+2. Create a `.env` file in the project root:
 ```env
 # OpenAI Configuration
 OPENAI_API_KEY=your_api_key_here